-H1B visa buy car?
-Should I actually buy car while I am not permanent here?
+H1B visa buy car while my visa is not permanent here?

 The answer depends a lot on your office, residential location and availability of public transport.

 If you can manage without a car (which usually is not the case in USA) using public transport, it is advisable to wait for about 4-5 months and build a credit history.